RAND HRS Longitudinal File 2016 (V1)

 The file includes imputations for income, assets, and medical expenditures developed at RAND.
 Every individual interviewed by HRS has a record in this file.
 As such, the RAND HRS Longitudinal File meets essential needs of most if not all research projects.
 However, we note that only a large subset of the core interview information is included.
 The file can easily be merged with other RAND HRS data products, as well as those released separately by HRS.

-The RAND HRS Longitudinal File 2014 (V3) includes twelve waves (1992-2014; and 1993 and 1995 of AHEAD) and all five entry cohorts: the initial 1992 Health and Retirement Study (HRS) cohort; the 1993 Study of Assets and Health Dynamics (AHEAD) cohort; the Children of Depression and War Baby cohorts entering in 1998; the Early Baby Boomer cohort entering in 2004; and the Mid Baby Boomer cohort entering in 2010).
+The RAND HRS Longitudinal File 2016 (V1) includes thirteen waves (1992-2016; and 1993 and 1995 of AHEAD) and all seven entry cohorts: the initial 1992 Health and Retirement Study (HRS) cohort; the 1993 Study of Assets and Health Dynamics (AHEAD) cohort; the Children of Depression and War Baby cohorts entering in 1998; the Early Baby Boomer cohort entering in 2004; the Mid Baby Boomer cohort entering in 2010; and the Late Baby Boomer cohort entering in 2016.

 To access the data: